Cornell-MAE-UG/fa25-portfolio-kz378/_projects/2025-Linear-Actuator-Design.md

 - Selection of a high-force actuator (up to 35,810 N) to maximize weight capacity.
 - Fully rigid frame assumption ensures efficient transfer of force without losses due to deformation.

+I chose the IMA55 because it has the most peak thrust.

 ![Photo of my linear acutuator design]({{ "/assets/images/Linear-Actuator-Design.jpg" | relative_url }}){: .inline-image-l}